The boy is quite good at concealing

 —Neal Levin, Bloomfield, Michigan

 The staff of The Saturday Evening Post is pleased to announce the winner of the Sep/Oct Limerick Laughs Contest: Neal Levin of Bloomfield, Michigan!
-For his clever poem describing the picture to the left, Neal wins $100—and our gratitude for a job well done.
+For his clever poem describing the picture to the left, Neal wins a cash prize—and our gratitude for a job well done.
 If you’d like to enter the Limerick Laughs Contest for our Jan/Feb 2011 issue, you can submit your entry via the entry form here.

 Of course, Neal’s limerick wasn’t the only one we liked!
 Here are a few of our favorite runners-up, in no particular order:

 As I passed with a wave in the hall.

 I had nothing to say